-Founded in 1983, AAPM is the medical specialty society representing physicians and their team members practicing in the field of pain medicine.
-The Academy is involved in education, training, advocacy, and research in the specialty of pain medicine.
-AAPM aims to be the recognized authority for appropriate and effective pain care through its knowledge, scholarship, and commitment.
-Propelled by members from all disciplines in pain, AAPM works to improve the study and treatment of pain.
+Founded in 1983, the American Academy of Pain Medicine (AAPM) is the medical specialty society representing physicians and their team members practicing in the field of pain medicine.
+The AAPM is involved in education, training, advocacy, and research in the specialty of pain medicine.

-Since 1980, the ACPA has offered peer support and education in pain management skills to people with pain, family and friends, and health care professionals.
-The information and tools on our site can help you to better understand your pain and work more effectively with your health care team toward a higher quality of life.
+Since 1980, the American Chronic Pain Association (ACPA) has offered peer support and education in pain management skills to people with pain, family and friends, and health care professionals.

-The American Society for Pain Management Nursing®’s mission is to advance and promote optimal nursing care for people affected by pain by promoting best nursing practices.
-This is accomplished through education, standards, advocacy and research.
+The American Society for Pain Management Nursing®’s (ASPMN) mission is to advance and promote optimal nursing care for people affected by pain by promoting best nursing practices.
+This is accomplished through education, standards, advocacy, and research.